microsoft/aici/README.md

 Thus, each step of generation takes on the order of 20-50ms.
 With careful engineering,
 this is more than enough to compute the set of allowed tokens in Rust compiled to Wasm.
-These can be combined either nativelly in Rust, or via Python or JavaScript interpreters we provide.
+These can be combined either natively in Rust, or via Python or JavaScript interpreters we provide.

 For example, computing allowed token set in the 32000-strong vocabulary of Llama model takes: